kompics/kompics-scala/docs/src/main/paradox/introduction/gettingstarted.md

 Kompics is very modular and consists of several sub-projects, containing different features, ports, and components.

 #### Kompics Core
 The `kompics-core` module contains Kompics' Java runtime and the basic definitions.
-It is the minimum requiremed dependency in Kompics Java.
+It is the minimum required dependency in Kompics Java.

 @@dependency[sbt,Maven,Gradle] {
   group="se.sics.kompics"